Volunteer and Intern in the Philippines

 - Local languages: Cebuano

-With its 7000 islands and history of Spanish rule, the Philippines offer a unique Asian experience set apart geographically and culturally from mainland Asia.
-Projects are available for anyone interested in volunteering in the developing world, whether you are student on a gap year or summer vacation, a professional on career break, or a retired volunteer.
+The Philippines is home to 7000 islands and a rapidly developing economy thanks to an abundance of natural resources and strong industries.
+Unfortunately, poverty still persists in many areas and volunteer aid is needed desperately.
+Projects Abroad volunteer placements and internships are available for anyone interested in volunteering in the developing world, whether you are student on a gap year or summer vacation, a professional on career break, or a retired volunteer.

 The Philippines is located to the west of the North Pacific Ocean, with its closest neighbors being Taiwan to the north, Vietnam to the west, and Borneo to the south.